-We plot the probability of the head, the centroid and the tail in the different regions accounting for the differences in area in Fig.~\ref{fig:spatial}(b).
-We observe that the head is found in one of the corners over 88\% of the time in this case, whereas, the tail and the centroid are never found in the corner, and are more typically found in the central or boundary regions.
-In Fig.~\ref{fig:spatial}(c), we further plot the position of the head over a large data set consisting of 10 trials lasting 30 minutes tracked with the camera at 24\,frames per second.
-Figure~\ref{fig:spatial}(d) shows the probability corresponding to not only this larger data set, but also for those from chambers with $l=10$\,mm and $20$\,mm.
-The worm's head is found mostly at the corners in all three cases, showing the robustness of the localization.
+The probability of finding the head, the centroid and the tail in the different regions normalized by respective area are shown in Fig.~\ref{fig:spatial}(c) for the trajectory in Fig.~\ref{fig:spatial}(a).
+We observe that the head is found in the corners over 88\% of the time in this case, whereas, the tail and the centroid are typically found in the central or boundary regions.
+Figure~\ref{fig:spatial}(d) shows the probability of finding the head in the different regions for chambers with side length, $l=10$\,mm, $20$\,mm and $40$\,mm for $n_T = 9$, $10$ and 10 trials, each performed over $T \simeq 30$\,mins, respectively.
+We characterize the system using an aspect ratio defined as ratio between the worm length and chamber length.
+In Fig. \ref{fig:spatial}(d), corresponding to $l=10$\,mm, $20$\,mm and $40$\,mm, $l_w/l = 2, 1$ and 0.5 for worm length $l_w = 20\pm 3$ mm, respectively.
+Across all three experimental configurations, the worm's head was consistently observed to reside near the chamber corners.
+This indicates the robustness of concave corner trapping persists even when the worm is strongly confined ($l_w/l =2$) and its length exceeds the chamber side length.